-However, the publicity the idea has received has led many people to try it – with tragic results.
-A few months ago, a 13-year-old Sunshine Coast boy went out hunting toads with friends and was accidentally hit with his friend’s golf club.
+Yet some people head out at night wielding various weapons, including cricket bats and golf clubs, to beat them to death – with tragic results, and not just for the toads.
+In 2016, a 13-year-old Sunshine Coast boy went out hunting toads with friends and was accidentally hit with his friend’s golf club.
 He went into cardiac arrest and died a couple of days later.

 Police called it a “terrible accident”, but it was certainly one that was waiting to happen, as young, impulsive children and hunting don’t mix.

-Humane, long-term population-control techniques do exist.
+The Australian government must find a better way to deal with this problem.
 Possible solutions include immunocontraception – and scientists from the Commonwealth Scientific and Industrial Research Organisation are working on methods of genetically modifying toads so that they can produce only male offspring.
 If the population became overwhelmingly male, the species would eventually become extinct in Australia.

 Unfortunately, frog and toad leather have become novelty exotic skins.
 They can be exported overseas without any permits, certification, or customs clearance.

 With no regulations for how the amphibians are killed – and no guarantees that those killing them can even tell the difference between a cane toad and a brown frog – buying anything made from toad leather is cruel and may contribute to the endangerment of the very animals that cane toad hunters claim to protect.